 The brick-making initiative was initially started through the help of IPM in 2008.

 The intention was to assist the Maasai women in Kajiado to have an income-generating activity of brick-making and sell to people living in nearby communities, in order to ensure the school’s sustainability and financial independence.

 However, the project did not pick immediately, as, at that time, the market was very low and the women could not use the brick-making machine themselves, but instead they would had to hire men to do the work.
 In the following years, the women started renting out the machine to individuals and groups that needed to make biogas chambers, homes, and outdoor restrooms.
 The Project is also hoping to use the brick making machine to build classrooms and a biogas chamber.

-IV.
-Projections & Goals:
+III.
+Projections & Goals

 The Project is currently looking for additional funding in order to be able to pay schools & living fees, as well as transportation for more girls.
-Secondly, it is aiming to expand to expand the farming activities and garden projects, in order to help fight the food shortage, especially when school is closed and the girls stay in the Rescue Center.
+Secondly, it is aiming to expand the farming activities and garden projects, in order to help fight the food shortage, especially when school is closed and the girls stay in the Rescue Center.